-There was the threat (real – not imagined) of annexation by the U.S.; there was the issue of allies conspiring against a common enemy; there were the nervous ambitions of a new Prime Minister; there was the struggle for identity by a people living in an area separated from their heritage for almost 200 years, who felt the need to be recognized as equal subjects of the Crown; and there was the case of too much enthusiasm and not enough wisdom resulting in chaos and political uprising in the Red River valley.
+There was the threat (real – not imagined) of annexation by the U.S.; there was the issue of allies (the US and Russia) conspiring against their common enemy (Britain), to ‘drive Britain out of North America’; there were the nervous ambitions of a new Prime Minister – Sir John A. MacDonald; there was the struggle for identity by a people living in an area separated from their heritage for almost 200 years, who felt the need to be recognized as equal subjects of the Crown (the Metis); and there was the case of too much enthusiasm (for land surveying) and not enough wisdom resulting in chaos and political uprising in the Red River valley.

 The Hudson’s Bay Company began in the late 1660’s when 2 French explorers Medard Chouart des Groseilliers and Pierre-Esprit Radisson desired to set up trading posts on what is now Hudson’s Bay.
-They could not get the French government’s support, and the demand for beaver pelts was growing, with French traders finding it difficult to get to areas above Lake Superior to Hudson Bay.
+They could not get the French government’s support (under Louis XIV), and the demand for beaver pelts was growing, with French traders finding it difficult to get to areas above Lake Superior to Hudson Bay.

 These French explorers took their business proposal to a group of entrepreneurs and noblemen in England, which included the king’s cousin, Prince Rupert.
 The group was interested in this venture and took the idea to King Charles II.
 The king was persuaded to invest in the venture.